Kylor Kelley: Austin Spurs (2021)

 After going undrafted in the 2020 NBA draft, on December 11, 2020, Kelley was reported to had signed with the San Antonio Spurs and subsequently waived by the San Antonio Spurs.
 Kelley was included in the roster of Austin Spurs.

 London Lions (2021–2022)

 On July 21, 2021, Kelley signed with the London Lions for the 2021–22 BBL season.

 Bakken Bears (2022)

-Since 2022, he has been with Bakken Bears of the Champions League and the Danish Basketligaen.
+On August 29, 2022, Kelley signed with Bakken Bears of the Champions League and the Danish Basketligaen.
+However, he left the team on December 5, after 10 appearances.